QED1224/Toontown-Resources/Guide.md

 |     11    |    -50    |
 |     12    |    -55    |

-*Tier 1 cogs (i.e., Cold Callers and Flunkies) have the lower value.
+*Tier 1 cogs (i.e., Cold Callers and Flunkies) have the less negative value.

 #### `bonus`